claire-loves-data/adventofcode2021/README.md

 # adventofcode2021

-Days 1-8 complete in python, first half of day 9.
+Days 1-9 complete in python

 Written in python 3.9.7, deps so far only numpy.